dynamiccookies/postcrossing-wikipedia/README.md

 5. Press Enter and the script should run and successfully return the results

-6. Click the Copy option just below the results.
+6. Click the Copy option just below the results

-7. You now have all of the results from the Postcrossing Community post's table fully formatted as a Wikipedia table that you can paste directly to a Wikipedia article.
+7. You now have all of the results from the Postcrossing Community post's table fully formatted as a Wikipedia table that you can paste directly to a Wikipedia article

 ## License

-This project uses the following license: [Unlicense](LICENSE).
+This project uses the following license: [Unlicense](LICENSE)